lcrees/knife/docs/index.rst

   >>> oo.get()
   3

-A :mod:`knife` knife can rollback the state of things it has knifed back to results of the immediately preceding steps, a baseline snapshot, or even the original arguments.
+A :mod:`knife` can rollback the state of things it has knifed back to results of the immediately preceding steps, a baseline snapshot, or even the original arguments.